epfl-lara/stainless/core/src/sphinx/installation.rst

    $ docker run -v $PWD:/local docker.pkg.github.com/romac/stainless/stainless:latest /local/test.scala

-This will pull down the latest Stainless image from the GitHub package registry, mount the current directory at ``/local`` within the container, and invoke Stainless on ``test.scala``, provided it exists in the current directory.
+This will pull down the latest Stainless image from the `GitHub package registry <https://github.com/romac/stainless/packages/21998>`_, mount the current directory at ``/local`` within the container, and invoke Stainless on ``test.scala``, provided it exists in the current directory.
 See the previous section for a sample ``test.scala``.

 .. _gitter8-template: